monster-js/monster-js/docs/main-concept/observed-attributes.md

 * **Specifying Observed Attributes**: Define observed attributes in the `observedAttributes` array when registering a component.
 * **Reacting to Changes**: Use the `attributeChanged` hook to handle multiple attributes or `namedAttrChanged` for single attributes.
 * **Transforming Attribute Values**: Leverage transformers like `toBoolean`, `toNumber`, or `toJsonObject` with `namedAttrChanged` to process attribute values automatically.
-* **Lifecycle Hooks Integration**: The `attributeChanged` and `namedAttrChanged` hooks are part of Weco JS's robust lifecycle system, making it easy to manage dynamic component behavior efficiently.
+* **Lifecycle Hooks Integration**: The `attributeChanged` and `namedAttrChanged` hooks are part of Monster JS's robust lifecycle system, making it easy to manage dynamic component behavior efficiently.

-By leveraging Weco JS's observed attributes and lifecycle hooks, you can create components that dynamically respond to attribute changes, enabling powerful and reactive application designs.
+By leveraging Monster JS's observed attributes and lifecycle hooks, you can create components that dynamically respond to attribute changes, enabling powerful and reactive application designs.